Dyalog/APLAutoHotKey/README.md

 # APLAutoHotKey
-Application to generate AutoHotKey scripts to enable APL glyph keyboard input
+Application to generate AutoHotKey scripts to enable keyboard input of APL glyphs on Microsoft Windows

 ## Usage
 APLAutoHotKey is available as an executable (.exe), Dyalog workspace (.dws) for version 18.2 or later and the source is a [Cider](https://github.com/aplteam/Cider) project.